TeoBarani/Python_ProyectoFinal_Inove_calzado/README.md

 - A dictionary that contains the total sales of every country required;
 - A dictionary that contains the most selled shoe size of each country required;
 - A dictionary that contains the shoe total sales of the gender requested.
 Action done for every country required;
+- Two graphs, one which shows the total sales of each country requested, and the other one shows the sales of an specif gender per country.